 Some hot dogs might not fit.
 Unit works better if preheated before cooking hot dogs.
 Won't keep food warm for long period of time.

 Fun gadget if you like novelty items.
 Makes a unique gift for college students, grandparents, or anyone who enjoys hot dogs at home.
 Kids love it.
 Unit comes apart for cleaning.
-Perfect for the Snoopy/Peanuts fanatic or collector.
+Perfect for the Snoopy and Peanuts fans or collectors.
 Small enough to keep out, and it won’t take up much room in a cupboard.

 Messy to clean.
-Cord is in odd place in the front of the unit vs. on the side.
+Cord is in odd place in the front of the unit versus on the side.